Student Frequently Asked Questions

-If you are a registered ESL student and waiting for a class, you can come to While You're Waiting.
-These classes help you practice listening and speaking English.
+If you are waiting for an English class, you can come to the Waiting Class.
+This class helps you practice listening and speaking English.
 You don't need to call ahead or attend every class — just come when you can!
-When you are in a regular class, however, you cannot attend While You're Waiting any more, as it is only for students on the waitlist.
-We will give you the current schedule at student orientation.
+When you are in a regular class, however, you cannot attend the Waiting Class any more, as it is only for students on the wait-list.
+We will give you the current schedule at student registration.

-There are also ways you can practice English at home.
-Click here for some ideas and resources.
+There are also ways you can practice at home.
+Click here for some ideas and links.

 We sometimes have Special Classes that you can come to at the same time as your regular class.
 Click here for information about Special Classes.

 Can I bring my friend, or someone from my family, to my class?

 Please do not bring your children to class.
 Only people 18 and older can be at our office.
 If you bring your children, we will ask you to wait outside the office with them.

 We get money from private companies, grants and individuals.

 We do not get state or federal funding.